Decarbonization of financial markets: a mean-field game approach: Solution to the mean field game problem

+On the other hand, consider the functional $L$ defined in \eqref{functionals.eq}.
+The first term in $L$ is (strongly) lower semicontinuous by Fatou's lemma.
+In the second term, by a conditional version of the same lemma

-Since the sum of lower semicontinuous functions is lower semicontinuous, it follows that $G$ is strongly lower semicontinuous.
-Since $G$ is convex by step 1, $G$ is weakly lower-semicontinuous by \cite[Corollary 3.9]{brezis}, which concludes the step and the proof.} \end{proof}
+a.s.~for all $t\in[0,T]$.
+Since $\xi_t>0$ a.s.~for all $t\in[0,T]$ and $c^*$ is lower semicontinuous, by another application of Fatou's lemma we get the weak lower semicontinuity of the mapping $L$.
+Since the sum of lower semicontinuous functions is lower semicontinuous, it follows that $G$ is strongly lower semicontinuous. \end{proof}

 \begin{lemma} There is a constant $C>0$ such that for any $\xi \in \mathcal{C}$,